| Document Number: | WG14 N1269 |

 or until the time specified by the

-xtime object *xt
+xtime object *xt.

-enum { mtx_try = ..... };
+mtx_tryenum { mtx_try = ..... };

 The compile-time constant is passed to mtx_init to create a mutex object that supports test and return.

-int mtx_trylock(mtx_t *mtx);
+mtx_trylockint mtx_trylock(mtx_t *mtx);

 Requires: